Your MRI Scan

 The scanners are very noisy when they are scanning but they do not hurt.
 You will be given ear protection for the noise.

-Like a photograph, MRI pictures can be blurred by movement so it is very important to stay still.
+Like a photograph, MRI pictures can be blurred by movement, so it is very important to stay still.

 Are there any risks?

 MRI is considered one of the safest ways of imaging the body because there is no harmful radiation.
 A few people have a type of metal object in their body that could harm them in a strong magnetic field.
 There is a safety form with this letter.
 Please take time to fill it out now.
 Most metal in the body is safe for your MRI scan but we will need details to make sure.
-If you do not tell us about an implant in advance, you may not be able to have your scan for some days, until checks have been done.
+If you do not tell us about an implant in advance, you may not be able to have your scan for some days, until checks have been carried out.

 Will I need an injection?